tkshill/Template/README.md

 ## Contributing

-Any and all folks are welcome to ccontribute.
+Any and all folks are welcome to contribute.
 Please check out our [contribution](https://github.com/tkshill/Template/blob/main/CONTRIBUTING.md) file for a full breakdown!

 Also please take a look at the [Code of Conduct](https://github.com/tkshill/Template/blob/main/CODE_OF_CONDUCT.md) which explains how we try to make this an inclusive space for all.